dcsteve24/Ansible-Linux-Install-ELK-Stack/README.md

 Role Name
 =========

-Installs ELK_Stack on the target
+Installs ELK_Stack on the target with default values specified in the Elastic formal instructions.

 Requirements
 ------------